clabitan/picoscopeAnalysis/README.md

 # picoscopeAnalysis
 These scripts were intially written to analyze RD53A picoscope data for the November 2018 SLAC Test Beam Runs 506-513.
-They are similar to the scripts in Yarr/src/scripts and use the same header files.
+They are similar to the scripts in Yarr/src/scripts and use the same header files (included in this repository).

 ## Compile with Makefile